peterparkedcar165/nospell2024.4/README.md

 ##### Durations and amplifier will be increased when above Alchemy Power >= 10.
 [DONE]

 ### Secondary Abilities:
+#### At Level 50, every class unlocks another ability that enhances a passive or the active.
 #### Archer: [PASSIVE] - On Focus crit procs, launch another Arrow at the target.
 #### Paladin: [PASSIVE] - Friends affected will be granted Absorption 2 and 8 Armor.
 #### Barbarian: [PASSIVE] - Attacks against bleeding Hostiles grants you Bloodthirst, increasing your Attack Speed